ConOLeary/Steam_review_sentiment/2nd attempt/development_log.md

+30 / 6 / 2021

+> Nueral net should actually be nearly off words now instead of letters.
+Hopefully this means if I start filtering out certain word types again that this time that will actually have tangiable bearing on the accuracy

 29 / 6 / 2021

 > After a hiatus, it is apparent to me that the approach I took to 'thicken' the training data is infact a 'cheat' because the thickened training data includes testing data.